hhannahk/hhannahk.github.io/lookingforward.md

 2) **Explore various applications of 3D printing.** While talking with Noah at the Education Commons, I learned that 3D printing is used in medicinal field as well.
 I want to visit the 3D printing center at the Biotech Commons and learn more in depth about the fields the technology can be applied in.
 Hopefully, I will be able to work on an interesting passion project related to the application of 3D printing in medical or dental research.

 3) **Attend more workshops.** I never realized Penn offers so many free workshops.
-I would like to take advantage of more of these workshops to learn a new skill or to relax by working hands-on on something interesting.
+I would like to take advantage of more of these workshops to learn a new skill or to take a break from studying by creating something interesting.
 I will keep an eye out for exciting classes coming up through the Common Press newsletter.